SRaviThakur/JobPortal/README.md

   You need eclipse ide, mysql and tomcat.

 Getting Started:
-  You need to import this code and then make changes in the db username and password
+  You need to import this code and then make changes in the db username and password in JobPortal/src/main/webapp/WEB-INF/spring/appServlet/servlet-context.xml file.

+Build-With:
+  Spring- Framework Used
+  Maven-Dependency Management

+Contributor:
+  StackOverFlow